Pictorial proof that homeopathy works!

 Ouch!
 I hate it when that happens!

-Also, it was inaccessible; there was no tip sticking out that I could pull at with the tweezers!
+Very painful.
+Also, very inaccessible; there was no tip sticking out that I could pull at with the tweezers!

-Utterly tragic!
-Your average person would have been stuck with this thing for the rest of her life.
+Yikes!
+Your average person would have literally been stuck with this thing for the rest of their life.

 My nail is short; I figured that maybe as my nail grew out, it will loosen the splinter, but I didn’t know for sure if it would.
 As you can probably guess, I took Silica.

 I kept telling myself to do something about it!
-But I had other things to do, so I did not deal with it right away; plus I initially figured, well, maybe in a couple weeks when my nail grows out more, the splinter will become accessible?
+But I had other things to do, so I did not deal with it right away; plus I initially figured, well, maybe in a couple weeks when my nail grows out more, the splinter will come with it?

 How long did it take for the pain to stop after the initial incident?